Money

 Leaving Korea: coordinate severance with your departure

-Timing is everything if you are leaving Korea.
+Timing matters if you are leaving Korea.
 A typical sequence:

-- After tax residency certificate: apply for NPS lump-sum refund (see our pension refund guide)
+5. After departure planning: apply for any separate NPS lump-sum refund if you are eligible (see our pension refund guide)

-Before your last day, obtain from your employer:
+Before your last day, get from your employer:

-You will need these for your home-country tax filing, for any US FBAR/FATCA reporting, and to prove income if you later need a visa, loan, or reference.
+You may need these for tax filing, a later visa, a loan, or a reference.

 What to do next

-- If unpaid: call 1350 for free multilingual Labor Ministry consultation, then file a complaint at minwon.moel.go.kr.
+5. If unpaid: call 1350 for Labor Ministry consultation, then file a complaint at minwon.moel.go.kr.

 For a rough calculation of what you are owed based on your current salary and service length, use our severance pay calculator.
 For the wider picture of what to settle before you leave the country, see our leaving Korea guide.